LennaHammer/English/EVP/out/words_preposition.md

 ## 300. in ## preposition
 /ɪn/ RESULT
 [B2]used when referring to something that is done as a result of something else
-- I'd like to do something for you in return/exchange for everything you've done for me.
+- I'd like to do something for you in `return`/`exchange` for everything you've done for me.
-- The changes are in response to demand from our customers.
+- The changes are in `response` to demand from our customers.
-- He refused to say anything in reply to the journalists' questions.
+- He refused to say anything in `reply` to the journalists' questions.

 ## 301. in ## preposition
 /ɪn/ in brief